LiangGao/TimeMotionGUI/README.md

-# TimeMotionGUI
+## TimeMotionGUI
-GUI for Time Motion Workflow Data Analysis
+# GUI for Time Motion Workflow Data Analysis

+quantify changes in orthopaedic clinic workflow with the implementation of electronic medical record, for University of Arizona Medical Center - Tucson.

 v0.2 rewrote all the button commands. changed the whole layout.